Knowledge Base Sections ▾

 How to Switch Tools from OpenRouter to JoinGonka

 Step 1.
 Get a JoinGonka API key.
-Open gate.joingonka.ai/register, register, get 10M free tokens.
+Open gate.joingonka.ai/register, register, and get 10M free tokens.
 In the Dashboard, create an API key (format jg-xxx).

 OPENAI_BASE_URL=https://openrouter.ai/api/v1